 Friday, June 7th, 2013—Two days after the initial Verizon report and one day after the publishing of portions of the PRISM documents, the White House responded to the Guardian reports with President Obama defending his administration.
 Unfortunately, given the history of the NSA surveillance programs—especially since the Bush administration after the 9/11 attacks—it may be difficult to believe that his words are the whole truth.
 As such, we will use portions of his transcript to guide the remainder of this discussion.

 Jackie Calmes: Mr. President, could you please react to the reports of secret government surveillance of phones and Internet?
-And can you also assure Americans that the government — your government doesn’t have some massive secret database of all their personal online information and activity?There are some important notes regarding the phrasing of the President's statement.
+And can you also assure Americans that the government — your government doesn’t have some massive secret database of all their personal online information and activity?On June 6th—a day before the White House responded to the leaks—the Director of National Intelligence James Clapper declassified certain information pertaining to the “business records” provision of FISA, stating, “I believe it is important for the American people to understand the limits of this targeted counterterrorism program and the principles that govern its use”.
+This statement mentions that:Obama: [...]
+Now, the programs that have been discussed over the last couple days in the press are secret in the sense that they’re classified, but they’re not secret in the sense that when it comes to telephone calls, every member of Congress has been briefed on this program.There are some important notes regarding the phrasing of the President's statement.
 Firstly, it is important to note that the President is confirming the existence of the programs that “have been discussed over the last couple days in the press”—that is, the Verizon FISA Court order and the PRISM leak.
 However, it is also important to take a step back and note that the President did not state outright that the reports tell the whole—or even the correct—story.
 So what do we know?

 With respect to all these programs, the relevant intelligence committees are fully briefed on these programs.
 These are programs that have been authorized by broad, bipartisan majorities repeatedly since 2006.
 And so I think at the outset, it's important to understand that your duly elected representatives have been consistently informed on exactly what we’re doing.